 If you’re feeling like you’re stretched thin, and need more time to yourself, or if you have any trips planned, think twice about getting another dog.
 When you bring another pup into your home, especially if they are young, you will need to spend lots of time training them and making sure they are properly socialized.
 This early period will have a huge effect on their habits and personality for the rest of their life.

 This is something to definitely have a serious conversation with your family about.
-When you get a second dog, everyone will need to cooperate and pitch in.
+When you get another dog, everyone will need to cooperate and pitch in.
 There will be more time spent on cleaning and general dog maintenance.
 So if your family is not totally on board yet, it’s probably best to wait until they are.

 Are you choosing the right dog?